 Feng shui of Danish smørrebrød and Danish pastries

 Denmark is famous for its smørrebrød open sandwiches with perfectly balanced five elements on a plate.
 Or you can try some pastries that Danes named after themselves.
 Sankt Peders Bageri is the oldest bakery in Copenhagen and been selling pastries since the 17th century.
+My favourite place to eat is Torverhallerne.

 Famous Danes, things and trends